 I used to refer to colds as seasonal.
 I always perceived the change of seasons and winter in particular as times when we tend to get sick.
 Lately, I’ve started to suspect people are coming down with colds all the time.
 Maybe it’s my perception that has changed.
 Maybe I’m just taking more notice of ‘the common cold.’
 I’m not sure.
 Thinking back, I never once recall my grandmother being sick with a cold (she lived with us).
 I remember my parents being sick with a cold on very rare occasions, and my siblings and I, while sick more often than our parents, not so much as I see in the generations after us.

 I suspect our food, among other things, as the major factor of change.
-There is a growing, gaping chasm between the amount of nutrients and immuno-fortifying factors bestowed on our ancestors by their food supply compared with that of our modern food choices.
+There is a growing, gaping chasm between a number of nutrients and immuno-fortifying factors bestowed on our ancestors by their food supply compared with that of our modern food choices.
 Curry can be prepared so that it is not only very nourishing, but its many medicinal spices can be immune boosters as well.

 Coconut chicken curry ingredients

-- 1 whole chicken OR (skip steps 1-3 below and use 4 cups of previously make chicken stock (not canned or cartoned) and 3-4 cups of cooked chicken meat sliced – buy pasture raised chickens here
+- 1 whole chicken OR (skip steps 1-3 below and use 4 cups of previously make chicken stock (not canned or from a carton) and 3-4 cups of cooked chicken meat sliced – buy pasture raised chickens here

 - 3 tablespoons butter, preferably from cows raised on pasture